helenjoscott/jetbrains_guide/sites/goland-guide/contents/tips/reformat-code/index.md

   *If re-indenting your code or fixing long lines doesn't sound fun, let GoLand do it for you.*

-  If there's one action that you'll do constantly, it's this one:
-  ``Reformat Code`` makes it a piece of cake to fix style warnings.
+  _Reformat Code_, _Ctrl + Alt + L on Windows/Linux_ or _⌘ + ⌥ + L on macOS_, makes it a piece of cake to fix style warnings and make your code formatted like gofmt would.

 ---